-Restore a more lifted and youthful face and take 10 years off your perceived age with a surgical facelift or midface lift.
+Take 10 years off your age and restore a more lifted and youthful face with a surgical facelift or midface lift.

-A surgical facelift consultation at our Eagan, Woodbury, and Vadnais Heights clinics can effectively address a number of concerns associated with facial aging.
+A surgical facelift consultation at our Eagan, Woodbury, and Vadnais Heights clinics can effectively address several concerns associated with facial aging.
 As we age, several factors contribute to our skin and face looking older.
 Years of environmental damage and strong facial expressions can cause deep lines in the skin.
-Natural bone and fat loss can lead to a gaunt appearance and excessive sagging of tissue due to lack of support.
+Natural bone and fat loss can lead to a gaunt appearance and excessive sagging of tissue due to a lack of support.

 Additionally, our skin loses its plump volume and becomes less resilient.
 The general shape of our face goes from being an uplifted heart shape to being more like an inverted triangle with heaviness and drooping along the jawline.
 In turn, we can appear much older than we feel.